Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/02-available-templates.md

 # Available templates

-The following file templates are distributed with HOG:
+The following file templates are distributed with Hog:

 - `top.tcl`

 	- example of tcl script to generate the HDL project
-	- contains the definition of the variables used by HOG to generate your project;
+	- contains the definition of the variables used by Hog to generate your project;
 	- to use this file copy it to the `Top/project/` directory, rename it and modify it to accommodate your project;

 - `top.vhd`:

 	- example of top level file in VHDL;
-	- contains the definition of the generics set by HOG to keep track of the firmware versions;
+	- contains the definition of the generics set by Hog to keep track of the firmware versions;
 	- to use this file copy it anywhere in your project, rename it and modify it to accommodate your project, remember to rename the contained entity `top_<project_name>` and to include the file in a list file in `Top/project/list/` directory;

 - `top.v`:

 	- example of top level file in Verilog;
-	- contains the definition of the parameters set by HOG to keep track of the firmware versions;
+	- contains the definition of the parameters set by Hog to keep track of the firmware versions;
 	- to use this file copy it anywhere in your project, rename it and modify it to accommodate your project, remember to rename the contained module `top_<project_name>` and to include the file in a list file in `Top/project/list/` directory;

 - `gitlab-ci.yml`: